linode/apl-docs/docs/get-started/labs/use-otel.md

 2. Select the `petclinic` service.

-3. Under `Exposure Ingress`, select `Ingress` and use the default configuration.
+3. Under `Exposure Ingress`, select `External` and use the default configuration.

 4. Click `Submit`.